Aquatic-gg/docs/docs/aquaticcrates/basic/opening/openrestrictions.md

     radius: 1.0
 ```

-### All animations per player radius restriction
+### ALL ANIMATIONS PER PLAYER RADIUS RESTRICTION

-Using this you can limit how many animations can be played by ANY crate with ANY animation by certain player in defined radius.
+Using this you can limit how many animations can be played by ANY crate with ANY animation by a certain player in a defined radius.

 ```yml
 open-restrictions: